vaibhavgautam5157/Linux-Enterprise-Homelab/Disk Partitioning/README.md

 ## 🧩 Steps Performed

 ### 1️⃣ Add New Disk
-- Added a new virtual disk through VMware / VirtualBox.
+- Added a new virtual disk through Oracle VirtualBox.
 - Verified detection of the disk using:

   - lsblk